chrsmith/kami2-solver/docs/kami2-solver-in-fsharp-part-1.md

 But for integer literals, why not automatically convert them to other types if no suffix is specified? e.g. 1 can be treated as 1L, 1ul, 1uy, etc.

+## Next steps

+Now that we have the puzzle analyzed and in a graph representation, the next step is to actually write a solver.
+You could call that AI artifical intelligence, but without all the big data learning marketing-speak.